How can we help?

 Post, email and fax

-A completed Navy Health claims form must accompany all claims submitted.
-You can receive a payment by direct deposit into a nominated bank account (within Australia and excluding credit cards).
-Receipts forwarded for benefits will be held by Navy Health on your behalf.
-Receipts will not be returned to the member.
+A completed Navy Health claim form must accompany all manually submitted claims.
+Benefits will be paid via direct deposit into a nominated bank account (within Australia and excluding credit cards).
+Navy Health will hold the submitted receipts on your behalf; we are unable to return receipts.

 Natural Therapies and Recognised Providers

-Natural therapies include Acupuncture, Aromatherapy, Chinese Herbal Medicine, Homeopathy, Myotherapy, Naturopathy, Remedial Massage Therapy, Remedial Therapy, Western Herbal Medicine and Exercise Physiology.
+Natural therapies include Acupuncture, Chinese Herbal Medicine, Myotherapy, Remedial Massage Therapy and Exercise Physiology.

 Benefits are only payable for services rendered by a recognised provider in a private practice.
 Benefits are not payable on any prescribed medications, herbal or dietary preparations, or organised weight reduction programs.